 • a referral for statutory services, for example as the child might be in need, is in need or suffering or likely to suffer harm.

-All staff are prepared and trained to identify children (and parents) who may benefit from additional support from Family Help Universal needs (previous level 1), Extra Support needs (previously Level 2) Targeted Needs, (previously level 3) in addition to identifying risks of Multiple/Substantial Needs.
-Significant Harm (Previously level 4).
+All staff are prepared and trained to identify children (and parents) who may benefit from additional support from Family Help Universal needs (previous level 1), Extra Support needs (previously Level 2) Targeted Needs, (previously level 3) in addition to identifying risks of Multiple/Substantial Needs/Significant Harm (Previously level 4).

 Prior to receiving Family Help, children and families will be supported through universal and early support family services such as Family Hubs, schools and education providers, GPs and universal health services as well as the voluntary and community services.